Why stress and anxiety make you gain weight and how to control it

 - Increased stress at work.

-- Less time to take care of you.
+- Less time to take care of yourself.

 And that's how you end up with a gym membership you rarely use, a healthy cookbook you rarely open, and a body you're not particularly proud of.